Tellurian terminates Total agreement on Louisiana Driftwood LNG plant

-July 12 (Reuters) - U.S. liquefied natural gas (LNG) developer Tellurian Inc (TELL.O) said on Monday it terminated a stock purchase agreement with a unit of French energy major TotalEnergies SE (TTEF.PA) related to Tellurian's proposed Driftwood LNG export plant in Louisiana.
+(Reuters) - U.S. liquefied natural gas (LNG) developer Tellurian Inc said on Monday it terminated a stock purchase agreement with a unit of French energy major TotalEnergies SE related to Tellurian’s proposed Driftwood LNG export plant in Louisiana.

 In a federal filing, Tellurian said it terminated a stock purchase agreement dated April 3, 2019 pursuant to which “Total had agreed to purchase, and Tellurian had agreed to issue and sell” 19,872,814 shares of Tellurian stock in exchange for a cash purchase price of $10.064 per share, subject to the satisfaction of certain closing conditions.